-"Ithink that just multiplies the disruption and it makes it much more difficult to get a whole programme that fits together.
+"I think that just multiplies the disruption and it makes it much more difficult to get a whole programme that fits together.
 In engineering it's quite difficult because we need to show that students have covered certain learning outcomes for accreditation.
 And so if a student wants to transfer we would have to go through a process of checking their background and that they've done the requisite type of modules, covered the requisite content learning outcomes that have been covered by students on our programme wherever they've come from.
-That would be an additional process that would have to be done at the admissions stage, it's not impossible but it just makes the whole thing even more difficult to cope with I think."
+So there would need to be, that would be an additional process that would have to be done at the admissions stage, it's not impossible but it just makes the whole thing even more difficult to cope with I think."